 We tell the story of the stone carvers, which is very important not only for settling the Little Italy neighborhood but because the Guardians of Traffic, who our baseball team is now named for, were carved in Little Italy by immigrant stone carvers from a town called Oratino, Italy, which is in the Molise region.
 A lot of people are unaware of that and that's a great story., People are more interested in learning the history of those statues because our baseball team changed its name to the Guardians.

-In late June, we will be opening a national traveling exhibit on Louis Prima, the Sicilian singer who was born and raised in New Orleans and became very popular in the 1940s and 1950s.
+Next month, we will be opening a national traveling exhibit on Louis Prima, the Sicilian singer who was born and raised in New Orleans and became very popular in the 1940s and 1950s.
 He was just an amazing musician, but quite a character.
 He helped popularize not only jazz in general, but also Italian music, because he often sang in Italian.
 That exhibit started in New Orleans.
 It was also at the Italian American Museum of Los Angeles and the American Jazz Museum in Kansas City.
-It will come to Cleveland in late June and be here through the end of the year.
+It will come to Cleveland and be here through the end of the year.

 Italian-American-Museum-of-Cleveland-exhibit.jpg